BlessedChild/ArthurSlog.com/README.md

 5. sudo npm i

-6. sudo npm i forever -g (Please do this setp if you have not install forever,,or you can go on setp 7)
+6. sudo npm i forever -g (Please do this setp if you have not install forever, or you can go on setp 7)

 7. ln -s /usr/loacl/src/node-v8/bin/forever /usr/bin (forever will be installed in your nodejs_path/bin/forever, please check your nodejs's path just like /usr/loacl/src/node-v8/bin/forever)